codeshaine/carter/readme.md

 - **React Router**: For seamless navigation between different pages.
 - **Global State Management**: Managed application state using React Context.
 - **Custom Hooks**: Leveraged hooks for cleaner and more refactored code.
-- **Stripe Payment Integration** : Used stripe readct component for the stripe integration
+- **Stripe Payment Integration**: Used Stripe React component for the integration.

 ## Learning Outcomes